-A VIN number, or Vehicle Identification Number, is a unique "fingerprint" assigned to a vehicle to allow it to be identified.
-All vehicles currently made in quantities over 500 are required to have a VIN number assigned to them.
+A VIN, or Vehicle Identification Number, is the unique identifier assigned to your vehicle that allows it to be identified.
+Any model vehicle manufactured in quantities over 500 are required to have a VIN number assigned to them.

 VIN numbers have taken a variety of shapes over the years.
-In early cars a VIN was simply a serial number, recording what sequential number a vehicle was in the production run.
-The identification number was inconsistent and overlapped across manufacturers.
-This caused endless confusion when people wanted to identify a particular car.
+In early cars, a VIN was simply a serial number, recording what sequential number a vehicle was in the production run.
+The identification number was inconsistent and overlapped across manufacturers, eventually causing endless confusion when people wanted to identify a particular car.

-Then manufacturers started encoding other information into the VIN, such as manufacturer code, year, even model number.
-This made it easier for people to associate vehicles to a unique identifier.
-The VIN became a more important tool to both manufacturers and owners.
-But still unfortunately the system was flawed.
-Since no one oversaw how VIN numbers were created and assigned there was still a great chance that there would be overlap between manufacturers.
+Then, manufacturers got smarter and started encoding other information into the VIN, such as manufacturer code, year of production, and the model number.
+This made a VIN a more important tool to both manufacturers and owners, though there would still be flaws to work out.
+Since no one oversaw how VIN numbers were created and assigned, there was still overlap between manufacturers.
 It also prevented anyone from looking at a vehicle identification number solely and be able to positively identify a car just by that number.

-This standardization of VIN numbers meant that a unique series of digits could finally be assigned to only one vehicle, without the possibility of overlap.
-In 1981 the 17-character VIN was born.
-Everyone from parts manufacturers to law enforcement use VIN numbers to trace, track, and positively identify vehicles.
-Each modern vehicle has the VIN number printed in several places on the vehicle, including on the frame.
+In 1981, the modern 17-character VIN was born.
+This standardization meant that a unique series of digits could be assigned to only one vehicle, without the possibility of overlap.
+The standardization of the 17-digit VIN meant that everyone from parts manufacturers to law enforcement could now use a VIN to trace, track and positively identify vehicles.
+VIN’s can be found stamped or printed in several places on the vehicle, including on the frame.
 This allows identification even in the case of severe damage from accident or fire.